 Avoidant Attachment in the Relationship

-Bolwby in his theories asserted, and researches affirm this, that attachment needs a life long driver; in adults relationships teh longing for a mate is based on the search for a secure base, the relationship itself provokes functions as a container, to this we seek proximity to our partners when we are in distress and equally we protest at separation (for example following a divorce or death).
+Bolwby in his theories asserted, and research affirm this, that attachment needs a lifelong driver; in adults relationships the longing for a mate is based on the search for a secure base, the relationship itself provokes functions as a container, to this we seek proximity to our partners when we are in distress and equally, we protest at separation (for example following a divorce or death).